Homemade Potato Salad Recipe

 An American homemade potato salad recipe made with Russet potatoes, hard cooked eggs, mayonnaise, onion, green pepper, and yellow mustard.
 Serve for brunch, dinner, or a summer picnic.
-You can also find other recipes for potatoes here.

 This is a traditional potato salad where you cook the potatoes and eggs the night before, chill them, and then assemble the ingredients the next morning.
 You let the flavors work together all day and it will be ready to serve that evening.